Jax

 4 Deep learning frameworks

 OK, elegant linear algebra is all well and good, but can I also have some standard neural network libraries with convnets and dropout layers and SGD all that standard machinery?
 Yes!
 In fact I can have a huge menu of very similar libraries, and now all the computation time I saved by using jax must be spent on working out which flavour of jax libraries I actually want.
-That sounds snarky because it is; I’m not a huge fan of any of these frameworks.
-All of them have friction between the pure and beautiful functional style of jax code and the object-oriented conveniences that deep learning people are used to. the exception is Stax, but that looks vaguely abandoned.
-Equinox claims to address this problem but I have not tested it yet.
+Beware, this is a difficult API design problem; IMO the reason is that there is friction between the pure and beautiful functional style of jax code and the object-oriented, state-mutating style that deep learning people are used to.

 4.1 Flax